LSSTDESC/qp/docs/user_guide/parameterizations/quant.md

 ## Use cases

 The quantile parameterization works well for data that has a well-behaved CDF.
-As well, it is easier to represent distributions that may be spread out in the $x$ coordinate space with this parameterization than with interpolation or histogram parameterizations., as all distributions will fall into the same range of quantiles.
+As well, it is easier to represent distributions that may be spread out in the $x$ coordinate space with this parameterization than with interpolation or histogram parameterizations, as all distributions will fall into the same range of quantiles.

 One thing to note when using this parameterization is that it does not require that the PDF be positive.
-So the interpolation of the PDFs can become negative, particularly near the edges of a distribution, which may not be desirable in certain use cases.
+So the interpolation of the PDFs can become negative, particularly in areas where the CDF is flat or close to flat, which may not be desirable in certain use cases.

 ## Behaviour